aksommerville/egg2/etc/doc/eggdev-http.md

 If you're going to use it, please first be sure that there's no untrusted parties on your network, and that your network is not reachable from beyond your router.
 If you don't feel competent to ensure that, **don't use it**.
+You can always build the artifacts separately, then serve them with a tool better suited to the task (eg npm http-server).

 ## Endpoints